pebakery/pebakery-docs/Commands/WIM/WimAppend.md

 ## Remarks

 Data integrity: WIM files include checksums of file data.
 In addition, a WIM file can include an integrity table (extra checksums) over the raw data of the entire WIM file.
 For performance reasons wimlib does not create the integrity table by default, but the `CHECK` flag can be specified to make it do so.

+Note: It has been observed that --update-of mode is not completely reliable at detecting changes in file contents, sometimes causing the old contents of a few files to be archived rather than the current contents.
+The cause of this problem is that Windows does not immediately update a file’s last modification timestamp after every write to that file.
+Unfortunately, there is no known way for applications like wimlib to automatically work around this bug.
+Manual workarounds are possible; theoretically, taking any action that causes the problematic files to be closed, such as restarting applications or the computer itself, should cause the files’ last modification timestamps to be updated.
+Also note that wimlib compares file sizes as well as timestamps in determining whether a file has changed, which helps make the problem less likely to occur.

 This command uses the the open source [Windows Imaging library (wimlib)](https://wimlib.net/).